XVincentX/vncz/about/index.md

 I love Spanish language.
 One time I was in Spain and I liked so much that language that decided to buy a book for babies entirely in Spanish: [El Principito](https://es.wikipedia.org/wiki/El_principito).
 When I felt that was enough proficient in Spanish, I started to stop persons on the street when I was able to detect that they were talking in Spanish, and asked for small conversation.
 Furthermore, in order to became even more fluent, I decided to move in an shared house with 3 Spanish girls, that is where I actually live.
 On the other side, I consider my English terrible (orroroso, por ser preciso).

+This year I was in Lisbon, and I liked the language so much...you may understand by yourself what's happening!

+Si, descuti de aprender o idioma Portuges tambem!

 You can contact me at: **vincenz dot chianese at yahoo dot it**

 ## Speaking